Policy Gradient-Driven Noise Mask: Experiments

 \section{Experiments}

-\textbf{Datasets} For pre-training our models, we are utilizing stratified (train/val/test) split of RadImageNet \cite{mei2022radimagenet, yavuz2024data}, a large-scale multi-modal and multi-organ medical imaging dataset.
+\textbf{Datasets} For pre-training our models, we are utilizing stratified (train/val/test) split of RadImageNet \cite{mei2022radimagenet}, a large-scale multi-modal and multi-organ medical imaging dataset (see Appendix \ref{appendix:radimagenet}).
 The split we prepare let us to justify model performance using different training techniques.
 This diverse dataset should help our model learn general features and representations as well as dataset specific comparison.
-To evaluate the performance of our pre-trained model, we are using the enhanced MedMNIST Classification Decathlon \cite{yang2021medmnist, yavuz2024data}, which includes the original 10 MedMNIST datasets, as well as 2 additional MRI datasets and 1 ultrasound (US) dataset.
+To evaluate the performance of our pre-trained model, we are using the enhanced MedMNIST Classification Decathlon \cite{yang2021medmnist}, which includes the original 10 MedMNIST datasets, as well as 2 additional MRI datasets and 1 ultrasound (US) dataset (seee Appendix \ref{appendix:medmnist}).
 This comprehensive benchmark covers a wide range of medical imaging tasks, modalities (e.g., X-ray, CT, MRI, US, Microscope, OCT), and anatomical regions.
 By assessing our model's performance on the enhanced MedMNIST Decathlon, we can determine how well it generalizes across various medical imaging applications.

-\textbf{Implementation Details} The training pipeline is configured through a set of hyper-parameters.
-The main model to train is Resnet-50 and the policy network is always a light-weight network such as Resnet-10t.
+\textbf{Implementation Details\footnote{\url{https://github.com/convergedmachine/Policy-Gradient-Driven-Noise-Mask}}\footnote{\url{https://huggingface.co/convergedmachine/Policy-Gradient-Noise-Mask}}} The training pipeline is configured through a set of hyper-parameters.
+The main model to train is Resnet-50 and the policy network is always a leight-weight network such as Resnet-10t.
 The batch size is 32 for each 8xV100 GPU with effective batch size is 256.
 Each training phase takes 90 epochs with SGD optimizer with learning rate 0.1, momentum 0.9 and weight decay 1e-4.
 The step learning rate scheduler reduce by 1/10 in 30 epochs cycle.
 The Resnet-10t policy network starts with 0.01 learning rate and same momentum and weight decay and using cosine annealing learning rate scheduler.
+The initial values for $\alpha_{dataset}$ and $\beta_{dataset}$ are random and sampled from normal distribution.

 For unseen concepts, we extract the features from the freezed backbone network and using MLP for unseen concept generalization or using Logistic Regression for low-shot adaptability.
 Both pre-training phases use AdamW with default hyper-parameters until convergences (with no accuracy increment for 5 epochs).